 PJ.
 Garner is the founder and president of A Squirrel’s Tale.
 She served as the president of the Michigan Wildlife Rehabilitators Association for 9 years.
 She holds memberships in various wildlife rehabilitation organizations and she is also a certified Emergency Animal Rescue Services volunteer for Red Rover (formerly United Animal Nations).

 PJ. is also an accomplished nature and documentary photographer, and uses the sales of her photographs to help raise funds for A Squirrel’s Tale.
 (CLICK HERE to see her gallery.)

-PJ. resides with her partner (and partner-in-crime) in a very old farmhouse on land that is primarily old-growth woods, and is currently working on a book about her experiences.
+PJ. resides with her partner (and partner-in-crime) in a very old farmhouse on land filled with woods, and is currently working on a book about her experiences.